gvozdetsky/fastapi-spnego/README.md

 **Platform support:** the server-side GSSAPI backend runs on **Linux and macOS** (where FastAPI is almost always deployed).
 Windows clients authenticate normally against it.
-A Windows/SSPI *server* backend is on the roadmap.
-The base package is pure-Python and imports anywhere; the
-`gssapi` extra is what requires system Kerberos libraries.
+The base package is pure-Python and imports anywhere; the `gssapi` extra is what requires system Kerberos libraries.

 ## Use